Underride Accident Attorneys in Virginia

 If you’ve been injured or lost a loved one in an underride accident, we know you have a hard road ahead.
 Trucking companies and their insurers will take an aggressive stand when it comes to defending their drivers, even by having cleanup crews come out to the accident scene immediately.

-When a trucker or a trucking company’s negligence caused or contributed to an underride accident, you and your family deserve to be paid for things like your medical bills, burial costs, loss of future income, and more.
+When a trucking company or truck driver’s negligence caused or contributed to an underride accident, you and your family deserve to be paid for things like your medical bills, burial costs, loss of future income, and more.

 We encourage you NOT to rely on the trucking company’s insurer to give you fair compensation - they’re often looking primarily at their bottom line.
 That’s why we at GibsonSingleton Virginia Injury Attorneys work smarter to make a compelling case for you, gathering all the evidence and working with insurance representatives to get you everything you need to recover, or be made whole.